Iran war narrative in Western media inverts documented chronology: U.S. and Israel struck first. Iranian retaliation became the story of aggression.

 Iraq 2003 Followed the Same Narrative Architecture

 The Iraq invasion was sold through claims about weapons of mass destruction presented without meaningful interrogation of their evidentiary basis.
-Academic research on pre-war network news coverage found that 40 percent of all anti-war quotes in the months before the invasion were attributed to Saddam Hussein and his associates — effectively framing opposition to the war as enemy propaganda.
+Pre-war media research found that 40 percent of all anti-war quotes in the months before the invasion were attributed to Saddam Hussein and his associates — effectively framing opposition to the war as enemy propaganda.
 The Bush administration accounted for 28 percent of all source quotes.
 Alternative perspectives from members of Congress or anti-war groups received scant air time.
 Coverage focused on procedural questions about how the war would unfold rather than whether the underlying threat assessment was accurate.